Aptivi/NitrocidKS/README.md

 - VLC Media Player (For TTS and playback for test shell) (Debian and its derivatives: `sudo apt install vlc libvlc-dev gtk-sharp2`)

 - Inxi application (For hard drive probation) (Debian and its derivatives: `sudo apt install inxi libcpanel-json-xs-perl`)

+- A console that supports native VT escape sequences, like [Konsole](https://konsole.kde.org/), [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal), and so on.

 - Use the `isolated` binaries to get KS without Windows VLC dependencies.